-However, predictive tests like the FEV1, BODE, or other scales are only a doctor's best estimate of life expectancy.
-Many people live longer, while others may have shorter lifespans.
+Predictive tests such as GOLD, BODE, and other scales are only a doctor's best estimate of life expectancy.
+Many people live longer, while others may have shorter expectancies.

-Doctors will consider the symptoms each individual patient is experiencing, along with their other medical conditions, in order to prescribe an optimal medication regime.
+Doctors will consider the symptoms each individual is experiencing, along with their other medical conditions, to prescribe the best medication regime.

-While there is no cure for COPD, medications can help to reduce severe symptoms and could help a person with COPD to enjoy a better quality of life when possible.
+While there is no cure for COPD, medicines can help to reduce severe symptoms and may help a person with COPD to enjoy a better quality of life.

 Medications commonly used to manage COPD include:

-- Bronchodilator therapy: This includes using medications such as inhaled albuterol to immediately open up the airways
+- Bronchodilator therapy: This involves medications that immediately open up the airways, such as inhaled albuterol.

-- Maintenance medications: For example, long acting bronchodilators and other medications that are used daily can help to keep airways open and decrease mucus production
+- Maintenance medications: Long acting bronchodilators and other medications that people can take daily can help to keep airways open and reduce mucus production.

-- Corticosteroids: This includes oral and inhaled steroids to reduce inflammation in the lungs
+- Corticosteroids: These drugs include oral and inhaled steroids to reduce inflammation in the lungs.

-- Oxygen therapy: Those who have difficulty maintaining an appropriate oxygen level may benefit from wearing an oxygen mask at home or on a permanent basis
+- Oxygen therapy: Those who have difficulty maintaining a healthy oxygen level may benefit from wearing an oxygen mask at home or permanently.

-Pulmonary rehabilitation involves sessions with a respiratory therapist or other lung specialist who teaches techniques for better breathing with COPD.
+Pulmonary rehabilitation involves sessions with a respiratory therapist or lung specialist who teaches techniques for better breathing.

-Rehabilitation services may also include nutritional counseling and education on COPD.
-These options are best suited to people with stable COPD and whose symptoms are not getting worse over time.
+Rehabilitation options may also include nutrition counseling and education about COPD.
+These options are most suitable for people with stable COPD and whose symptoms are not getting noticeably worse over time.

-A person with COPD is likely to experience episodes when their routine symptoms suddenly become worse.
-These are known as COPD exacerbations.
-They often require different medications, hospitalization, and sometimes respiratory or ventilator support until the exacerbation is controlled.
+A person with COPD is likely to experience episodes in which their routine symptoms suddenly become worse.
+These attacks are known as COPD exacerbations.

-In some instances, lung surgeries, including lung transplantation, are used to manage COPD.
-However, a transplant is only appropriate for a small number of people with COPD.
+In some instances, a person might need lung surgery, such as a transplant, to manage COPD.
+However, a transplant is only appropriate for a small number of individuals with COPD.

 Hospice and palliative care

-Palliative care services can provide specialist assistance in order to reduce symptoms whenever possible.
-They also provide support to the family and make patient quality of life and comfort a priority.
+Palliative care services can provide specialist assistance to reduce symptoms whenever possible.
+They also offer support to the family and make the person's quality of life and comfort a priority.

-Hospice care is traditionally reserved for those whose symptoms indicate that the end of life is near.
+Hospice care is for those whose symptoms indicate that COPD may soon be fatal.

 Examples of these symptoms can include: